Hawaiian Pidgin: Regional varieties

 Another example is shave ice being “ice shave” on the Big Island.

+Hawaiian Pidgin has different varieties that vary depending on the island.
+Hawaiian Pidgin is considered more decreolized than other pidgins/creoles in the Pacific region (for example, compared to Tok Pisin).
+The continuum of the language across the islands has been created due to decreolization and some islands having more metropolitan growth than the others.

 Sociolinguistics

 The language is highly stigmatized in formal settings, for which American English or the Hawaiian language are preferred.
 Many researchers believe the continued delegitimization of this creole is rooted in the language’s origin story and colonial past, as it was once a plantation language.
 Therefore, its usage is typically reserved for everyday casual conversations.
 Studies have proven that children in kindergarten preferred Hawaiian Pidgin, but once they were in grade one and more socially conditioned they preferred Standard English.
 Hawaiian Pidgin is often criticized in business, educational, family, social, and community situations as it might be construed as rude, crude, or broken English among some Standard English speakers.
 However, many tourists find Hawaiian Pidgin appealing – and local travel companies favor those who speak Hawaiian Pidgin and hire them as speakers or customer service agents.

 Most linguists categorize Hawaiian Pidgin as a creole, as a creole refers to the linguistic form "spoken by the native-born children of pidgin-speaking parents".
 However, many locals view Hawaiian Pidgin as a dialect.
 Other linguists argue that this "standard" form of the language is also a dialect.
 Based on this definition, a language is primarily the "standard" form of the language, but also an umbrella term used to encapsulate the "inferior" dialects of that language.

 The Pidgin Coup, a group of Hawaiian Pidgin advocates, claims that Hawaiian Pidgin should be classified as a language.
 The group believes that the only reason it is not considered a language is due to the hegemony of English.
 "Due to the hegemony of English, a lack of equal status between these two languages can only mean a scenario in which the non-dominant language is relatively marginalized.
 Marginalization occurs when people hold the commonplace view that HCE and English differ in being appropriate for different purposes and different situations.
 It is this concept of 'appropriateness' which is a form of prescriptivism; a newer, more subtle form."
 These Hawaiian Pidgin advocates believe that by claiming there are only certain, less public contexts in which Hawaiian Pidgin is only appropriate, rather than explicitly stating that Hawaiian Pidgin is lesser than Standard English, masks the issue of refusing to recognize Hawaiian Pidgin as a legitimate language.
 In contrast, other researchers have found that many believe that, since Hawaiian Pidgin does not have a standardized writing form, it cannot be classified as a language.
+Many linguists argue for the need to destigmatize Pidgin.
+One way to do so, linguists argue, includes the use of Pidgin in the classroom.